-Little did I know that it was also during the 1960s and 1970s that the tide took the turn towards questioning the interpretation of the Bible as inspired revelation.
+Little did I know, theologically, that it was also during the 1960s and 1970s that the tide took the turn towards questioning the interpretation of the Bible as inspired revelation.
 The advancement in technology of the two World Wars earlier in the century, then the turbulent 60s took their toll.
 The conclusion by most was that the world is not self-explanatory as the enlightened generation said, no one is in control of their destiny.
 The traditional biblical moral values were deemed oppressive for those trying to figure out life.
-It was a turn away from outside authority of all sorts toward individual autonomy.
+It was a turn away from outside authority of all sorts of individual autonomy.
 C. S. Lewis says “I didn’t go to religion to make me happy.
 I always knew a bottle of port would do that.
 If you want a religion to make you feel comfortable, I certainly don’t recommend Christianity.”

 Do some use religion as a crutch?
 Does it mean religious claims are invalid?
 No. Faith and then religion is a natural response to the evidence for the existence of God and the recognition that I have a real tendency to think evil judgmental thoughts of others (if not myself) and need repentance.
 The hurt, damage, and duress in the world are apparent.
 Part of my life advocacy is to make a difference in places while simultaneously working on myself as well.
 I come away from reading the book of Joel contemplating the locust that permeates the land to cleanse it knowing it is going to get worse before it gets better and look to the future hope of Jesus who redeems us through His Spirit to His people ( Joel 2:28, cf. Acts 2:17).